-The Registrant's legacy annual investment advisory fee for discretionary investment advisory services provided on a non-wrap fee basis shall vary from negotiable up to 1.30% of the total assets placed under the Registrant's management/advisement and shall be based upon various objective and subjective factors.
+The Registrant's legacy annual investment advisory fee for discretionary investment advisory services shall vary from negotiable up to 1.30% of the total assets placed under the Registrant's management/advisement and shall be based upon various objective and subjective factors.
 For new clients onboarded on or after April 1, 2022, the tiered schedule shown below applies.
 The rates shown below apply to the market value of all assets under management, including cash balances that are available for investment.
 These rates represent annual fees, which are invoiced quarterly in advance.